newrelic/open-install-library/docs/recipe-spec/recipe-spec.md

 # Example: https://github.com/newrelic/infrastructure-agent
 repository: string, required

-# Indicates stability level of recipe.
-Useful for gradually enabling the
-# availablity of a recipe to users as it is developed and tested.
-Can be
-# thought of as an indicator for how stable/ready a recipe is for general
-# consumption and can be used to quickly disable problematic recipes.
-#
-# Usage: # newrelic install --stability=stable
-#
-# Levels:
-#   disabled - No availability (recipe will not return from NerdGraph)
-#   experimental - Non-backward compatible changes or removal may occur in any future release.
-Use of the feature is not recommended in production environments.
-#   stable - General availability - ongoing support and compatability is a high priority
-stability: enum, optional # One of [ disabled, experimental, stable ]

 # Dependency list for recipes (by name) that must be run successfully prior to attempting
 # the current recipe
 # ex:
 # dependencies:
 #   - infrastructure-agent-installer
 dependencies: list, optional

-# DEPRECATED: use observabilityPacks instead
-# Metadata used to recommend and install Quickstarts (dashboards, alerts, synthetics, etc.)
-# This is filtering criteria for the quickstartSearch endpoint in NerdGraph
-quickstarts: list (object), optional
-  - name: string, required
-    entityType: object, optional
-      type: string, required
-      domain: string, required
-    category: string (enum), optional # One of [ newrelic, community ].
-Defaults to newrelic.

-# Metadata used to recommend and install Observability Packs (dashboards, alerts, synthetics, etc.)
-# This is filtering criteria for the observabilityPackSearch endpoint in NerdGraph
-observabilityPacks: list (object), optional
-  - name: string, required
-    level: string (enum), optional # One of [ newrelic, verified, community ].
-Defaults to newrelic.

 # Still TBD
 # Indicates the target host/runtime/env where user is trying to install (Note: isn't necessarily where you're running the newrelic-cli from)